NickCH-K/CVRoller/LayoutInstructions.md

 The metadata block begins by listing all the *versions* of the document to be produced.
 Here we have three versions: web, pdf, and wd.
 These names can be anything.
 I could call the PDF version of the CV myCVforEmail and it would work fine.
 Each time CVRoller is run, it will generate each of these three versions separately.
 Each of the versions must go at the top of the metadata block.

 After the versions, other metadata options can be filled in.

+Options available include:

-The only required option is `file`, which tells CVRoller where to find the information that will actually go in the CV.
+`file`, which tells CVRoller where to find the information that will actually go in the CV.
+If `file` is not specified in the metadata, each section must have its own `file` option.

 As of this writing, no other metadata options are recognized.
 ADD MORE.

-Comments can be added to layout files using the percent sign `%`.
-Any line beginning with `%` will be ignored.

 Versions
 ------------------------------